uwenayoallain/LearningResources/ReadMe.md

 ### Hi there 👋

 **I'm UWENAYO allain Pacifique**

-###⚠️⚠️ This is nothing important it's just a repo for storing my learning code ⚠️⚠️
+### ⚠️⚠️ This is nothing important it's just a repo for storing my learning code ⚠️⚠️

+It is not meant to be a production codebase and it contains highly disliked programming langs.

 I'm `@uwenayoallain` on all Social Media, feel free to just follow me and you can check out my work on [dribbble](https://dribbble.com/uwenayoallain)